Paradox-No-it-s-not/arrowflight/README.md

 ## Notes

-Internal comments and docstrings were translated from German to English during refactoring.

 Key implementation notes:

 - The code is packaged as `arrowflight` and provides three entry points: `arrowflight`, `calc_profile_results`, and `plot_profile_results`.
 - Plotting uses Matplotlib and Plotly.
 Plotly surfaces open in a browser or inline depending on your environment.
 - The `readchar` keypress helper works in real terminals; some IDE consoles and remote environments may not support the same interactive behavior.

-If you'd like, I can also add a short `CONTRIBUTING.md` with development steps and tests.

 ## macOS notes